 Aerodynamics and Design

 Our crew chiefs are responsible for designing and building their car, or any changes made to it throughout the year.
 They also work with their drivers at the races to ensure the best possible performance by their car.
 They also have the unofficial responsibility as class leaders.
-Our current crew chief for the 983 is John Tedesco; for the 984, Jakob Davis; and for the 985, Colin Flannagan.
-All current crew chiefs are have an assistant they are training to take over that car when they graduate.
-Currents assistants are Conner Parcel for the 983, Mathew Morrow for the 984, and Dylan Bowers for the 985.
+Our current crew chief for the 984, Jakob Davis, and for the 985, Colin Flannagan.
+All current crew chiefs have an assistant they are training to take over that car when they graduate.
+Currents assistants are Mathew Morrow for the 984, and Dylan Bowers for the 985.
 Currently, our 983 car does not have a crew chief nor an assistant crew chief.

 Our machinists have the duty to work with the crew chiefs to make the parts they need to either improve their cars or the make parts for the new car we build that year.
 They use a lathe, mill, and various other shop tools.
 Our current machinists are Tyler Barz and Dylan Davis.

 Batteries and Trailer Maintenance

 Our battery technicians have several jobs including battery care, testing, and general trailer maintenance.
 The team takes care of the batteries by fully charging them after every race and freezing the batteries to preserve them.
 To test the batteries they set up a car on our dyno tester then run the old batteries through trials to find out how usable they are for the upcoming season.
 They are also in charge of keeping the trailer clean, neat, and organized at all times.
 Our current battery technician is Noah Wilson who is working with Maxwell Dieter, Dylan Swallom, and Ethan Wagner

 Our telemetry team has had the burden this year of creating a car-to-pit communications system so the crew chiefs can look at the laptop and know exactly how many volts we have left, how many amps and amp hours we are running, and how fast we are going.
 They were originally following a documentation provided by Lakeview, WI, but after numerous problems, decided to start from scratch.
 Currently, the team is made up of lead Brian Stubblefield, and Brylee Severson